Existing reef protection regulations

-One of the key recommendations of the Great Barrier Reef Water Science Taskforce was to ‘implement staged and targeted regulations’.
-The Queensland Government proposes to broaden and enhance its existing reef protection regulations to eradicate the most polluting practices from land-based activities including agricultural production, urban development and other intensive land uses.
-Further detail on the regulatory proposals can be found in the ‘Enhancing regulations to ensure clean water for a healthy Great Barrier Reef and a prosperous Queensland’ discussion paper.
+One of the key recommendations of the Great Barrier Reef Water Science Taskforce was to ‘implement staged and targeted regulations’ to improve reef water quality.
+The Queensland Government proposes to broaden and enhance its existing reef protection regulations to eradicate the most polluting practices from land-based activities including agricultural production, some industrial activities and other intensive land uses.
+Further detail on the regulatory proposals can be found in the Consultation: Regulatory Impact Statement: Broadening and enhancing reef protection regulations.

 - How does this impact cane farmers?

 - How does this impact graziers?

 - Impacts of nutrient and pesticide run-off from cane farming

 - Impacts of sediment run-off from grazing